ToniWonKanobi/theoveranalyzed.net/posts/2015/2/25/designing-theoveranalyzed-20.md

 [^ss]: Sorry, I couldn't help it: At the moment I was writing that, I felt as if I were hosting my own podcast and doing an ad read for Squarespace.
 [^wd]: You get where I'm going with this now, don't you?
 [^v]: My site isn't cool enough to have been crawled by these guys yet, but have you heard of or visited [archive.org][arc]?
 I have spent hours there looking at old archives of [www.apple.com][archive].
 Such a great resource.
 [^ih]: Even before things got [crazy][d 6], I had changed *quite* a big of stuff from the default settings.
-Almost everything -- font size/styles/colors, as well as link colors, etc -- had been customized to my liking.
+Almost everything---font size/styles/colors, as well as link colors, etc---had been customized to my liking.
 And, at that time, because I didn't have any knowledge regarding how Squarespace made under-the-hood changes to the user interface, I was scared to just change to a completely new template.
 [^hp]: I can't remember which.
 Chances are it was either Upgrade or Inquisitive, because I can vaguely remember it being Myke Hurley to made reference to Stephen Hackett, who also uses the Developer Platform.
 Though, I feel safe saying that he hasn't used it *[nearly][twitter 2]* as much as I have.
 [^bd]: Another great resource.
 [^pl]: Before mastering `blog.item`, I wasn't sure how to place the permalink after the date on Linked items.
 I thought I was stuck with it following the title of linked items.
 I figured that out [eventually][d 7]